regnarg/bc/text/changedet.md

     entry to find size and mtime.
 Between those to calls, the entry might get renamed (causing `lstat` to fail) or replaced (causing it to return a different inode).
-Both cases can be detected (the latter by comparing inode number from `lstat` with inode number from `getdents64`) and the scan can be retried after a random delay.
+Both cases can be detected (the latter by comparing inode number from `lstat` with inode number from `getdents`) and the scan can be retried after a random delay.

-### Scanning a Directory Tree

-\TODO{}
+There is one other problem: when a file is renamed, it would be detected as deletion of the original file and creation of a new on with the same content (or just similar, if it was both renamed and changed between scans).
+Unless the data synchonization algorithm can reuse blocks from other files for delta transfers, this would force retransmission of the whole file.

+To correctly detect renames, we would need a way to detect that a name we currently encountered during the scan refers an inode that we know from earlier scans, perhaps under a different name.
+For this to be possible, we need to be able to assign some kind of unique identifiers to inodes that are stable, non-reusable and independent of their names.

 ### Identifying Inodes

 #### Inode Numbers

-\TODO{connect to preceding text when there is any}

-For correctly detecting renames, we need to determine that an inode we are currently exploring is the same as an inode we have previously seen.
-The first thing that naturally comes to mind is to use inode numbers.
+The first natural candidate for an inode identifier is of course the inode number.
 But inode numbers can be reused when an inode is deleted and a new one is later created.

 This typically happens on filesystems where inode numbers correspond to on-disk locations.
 When a new inode is created in the same space, it gets the same number.
 This happens farily